 At home, the Italians start the day by putting their trusty Moka pot on the stove.
 A Moka (also sometimes called Moka Express) is a traditional coffee pot invented and patented by Alfonso Bialetti in 1933.
 Millions of Italians use a Moka to prepare a cup of strong, fragrant coffee for their breakfast at home every day.
 The pot consists of two parts and a small filter for the coffee grounds.

 I loved drinking coffee in Italy and I also loved dipping in its history and traditions.
-Click on the three links below for a wealth of information about the Italian coffee culture.
-There are some truly curious facts there for you to discover if you wish:
+Click on the links below for a wealth of information about the Italian coffee culture.
+There are some truly curious facts there for you to discover:

 - Coffee in Italy or 101 Facts About Italian Coffee Culture